Nanny Taxes in Massachusetts

 - A written employment agreement that includes their rate of pay, overtime pay rate, working hours, days of rest, sick days, vacation days, holidays, health insurance, severance, other benefits, job responsibilities, the process for addressing grievances, right to workers’ compensation, and required notice for termination by the employer.

-- A written evaluation, if requested, after three months of employment and then annually thereafter
+- A written evaluation, if requested, after three months of employment and then annually after that

 - Protection against retaliation (can’t be fired or discriminated against when seeking fair wages and overtime)